-We receive mails all the time from overjoyed people who had come across our information websites, and have now found their particular triggers, taken control of their condition and become healthy again through taking the system.
-And when I read these mails, it makes me feel that maybe, just maybe those seven years of hell were worth it.
+We receive mails all the time from people who had come across our information websites, and have now found their particular triggers, taken control of their condition or become healthy again through taking the correct supplements.
+And when I read these mails, and I know how they feel to have their life back, it makes me feel that maybe, just maybe those seven years of hell were worth it."

 Read more about the supplements I used here

 Read Mike's updated story 2013 (times have changed - updated again 2016)

 Read other people's messages of success and stories